riyann00b/SDHub-DS/SDHub-DS/00 Notes/04_SQL/My_Notes/01 Introduction to SQL.md

 # SQL Class Notes: The Ultimate Guide 🚀

-This guide synthesizes class notes into a structured, easy-to-follow format.
-It's packed with verified examples, diagrams, and best practices to take you from beginner to pro.

 ## 🗄️ 1.
 What is a Database?

 A database is a structured collection of data.
 Think of it as a digital filing cabinet, designed for efficient storage, retrieval, and management of information.